 The Division 2’s launch couldn’t have been more perfectly timed, as Anthem had left a bad taste in the mouths of looter shooter fans after weeks of bugs and glitches.
 The sequel is a culmination of everything developer Massive Entertainment has learned from player feedback regarding the first game, containing a lot more content at launch as well as end-game activities to keep players busy.

 The game takes place in Washington D.C. seven months after the events of the original and places you in the middle of a civil war between survivors and deadly enemy factions.
-Players are able to team-up in four-player squads and take on missions or engage in PvP combat in the game’s multiple ‘Dark Zones’.
+Players can team-up in four-player squads and take on missions or engage in PvP combat in the game’s multiple ‘Dark Zones’.

 Risk of Rain 2